About Mayor Scott

 - Mayor Frank Scott Jr.

-As an associate pastor, youth mentor, and professional, Frank lives out the values he learned growing up in Southwest Little Rock, the same area where he lives, today.
-He gives back to the City that invested in him and reminds young people regularly that values are the foundation of a purpose-filled life.
+As an associate pastor, youth mentor, and professional, Mayor Scott lives out the values he learned growing up in Southwest Little Rock, the same area where he lives, today.
+He gives back to the City that invested in him and reminds young people regularly that values are the foundation of a

 Contact Mayor Frank Scott, Jr.